deeprest/sagaGitlabMirror/DEV.md

 - (single player) no internet connection required to play.
 - remap controls
 ## is not commercialized
 - no ads.
-You pay with you soul.
+You pay with your soul. (fake ads?)
 - no microtransactions.
-- no in-game currency to compulsively accumulate.
+- no in-game currency to compulsively accumulate. (or make it useless?)
 ## does not use addiction mechanics
 - no achievements to leave you feeling underachieving.
 - no trophies
 ## not too complex. you have a life.
 - no complicated technology/skill tree
-- no story to ignore or lore to forget
+- no story to ignore or lore to forget (maybe dialogue but no narrative?)

 # random ideas
-Chopdrop instead of teleportation. death -> You emerge from corpse as a small spiderbot that can gain control of other machines. death -> The player awakens in the lab, newly-rebuilt.
+death -> You emerge from corpse as a small spiderbot that can gain control of other machines. death -> The player awakens in the lab, newly-rebuilt.
 The attending mechanic explains that the explosion destroyed your body but not your core.
 He has given you a new body but could not retrieve your weapons.